MultiPoolMiner/MultiPoolMiner/README.txt

 -DeviceName
 	Choose the relevant GPU(s) and/or CPU mining.
 [CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.].
 Use commas to separate multiple values.

+-DisableDevFeeMining
+	Disable miner developer fees (Note: not all miners support turning off their built in fees, others will reduce the hashrate).
+	This is also a per-miner setting (see Advanced Configuration).
+-DisableEstimateCorrection
+	Some pools overestimate the projected profits.
+	By default MPM will reduce the projected algo price by a correction factor (actual_last24h / estimate_last24h) to counter pool the overestimated prices.
+	Note: Not all pools include the information required for this to work in their API (currently know are MiningPoolHub & Nicehash).
+For these pools this setting is ignored.
+	This is also a per-miner setting (see Advanced Configuration).

 -DisableMinersWithDevFee
-	Use only miners that do not have a dev fee built in
+	Use only miners that do not have a dev fee built in.

--DisableDevFeeMining
-	Disable miner developer fees (Note: not all miners support turning off their built in fees, others will reduce the hashrate); this is also a per-miner setting (see Advanced Configuration)

 -Donate
 	Donation of mining time in minutes per day to aaronsace.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
 If Interval is set higher than the donation time, the interval will prime.
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.

 -ExcludeAlgorithm
 	Similar to the '-Algorithm' command but it is used to exclude unwanted algorithms.
 Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms.
 Use commas to separate multiple values.
+	This is also a per-pool setting (see Advanced Configuration).

 -ExcludeCoinName [Zcash, ZeroCoin etc.]
-	Similar to the '-CoinName' command but it is used to exclude selected coins from being mined; this is also a per-pool setting (see Advanced Configuration).
+	Similar to the '-CoinName' command but it is used to exclude selected coins from being mined.
 Use commas to separate multiple values.
+	This is also a per-pool setting (see Advanced Configuration).
 	Note: Only the pools ending in ...Coins expose the coin name in their API.

 -ExcludeDeviceName
 	Similar to the '-DeviceName' command but it is used to exclude unwanted devices for mining.
 [CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.].
 Use commas to separate multiple values.

 -ExcludeMinerName
 	Similar to the '-MinerName' command but it is used to exclude certain miners you don't want to use.
 This is useful if a miner is causing issues with your machine.
-A full list of available miners and parameters used can be found here: https://multipoolminer.io/miners
+Use commas to separate multiple values.
 	Important: Newer miners, e.g. ClaymoreEthash create several child-miner names, e.g. ClaymoreEthash-GPU#01-Pascal-40.
 These can also be used with '-ExcludeMinerName'.
 	The parameter value(s) can be in one of the 3 forms: MinerBaseName e.g. 'AMD-TeamRed', MinerBaseName_Version, e.g. 'AMD-TeamRed_v0.5.1' or MinerName, e.g. 'AMD-TeamRed_v0.5.1-1xEllesmere8GB'.
 Use commas to separate multiple values.